How to Get Into Drexel Medical School

 Drexel’s acceptance rate is about 6.1%.
 Considering that, on average, 16,000 students apply to their College of Medicine every year, this makes Drexel Med School’s acceptance rate a competitive one.

-In terms of the student body, the average GPA of a student accepted to Drexel Med school is 3.66.
+In terms of the student body, the average GPA of a student accepted to Drexel Med school is 3.69.
 While GPA is not the only thing admission teams look at when assessing med school applications, it is important and something you should be mindful of during your undergraduate degree.
 We will go into more detail about undergrad requirements below.

 Furthermore, the mean MCAT score for Drexel med students is 511.
 It is a good idea to have this as your ideal number when you’re preparing for the MCAT.
-Try your best to work towards attaining this score in order to make yourself a strong contender for acceptance.
+Try your best to work towards attaining this score to make yourself a strong contender for acceptance.

 Drexel Medical School Admission Requirements

-Now, let’s look more closely at how to get into Drexel medical school.
-Like any other competitive medical program, there is a myriad of requirements needed in order to be accepted to med school.
+Now, let’s look more closely at how to get into Drexel University medical school.
+Like any other competitive medical program, there is a myriad of requirements needed to be accepted to med school.
 This means it is paramount that you’re familiar with Drexel Medical School’s requirements before beginning your application journey.

 Since the most popular option for students is the MD program, this guide will go over the precise admission requirements for aspiring MD students: